SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 "This date has been one amazing surprise after another, and that's what I love about you.
 You're like the perfect present, I never know what I'm going to get, but I know I'm going to love it."

 Pinkie blushed.
-"You're the perfect present for me," she said serenely before she kissed Rarity on the cheek.
+"You're the perfect present for me," she said serenely, before she kissed Rarity on the cheek.

 Rarity blushed, and nuzzled Pinkie.